10 Reasons Today’s Students NEED Technology in the Classroom

 With tight budgets you can't afford to buy new devices and have them not work; you need to get it right the first time.

-Your wireless network or infrastructure is what makes using new mobile devices possible.
+Having a secure WiFi network is what makes using new mobile devices possible.
 Yes, wireless is a specialized skill and yes they're not cheap, but they're also more attainable than you might think.

 After engineering and deploying more than 1000+ wireless systems over the last 11 years, we've learned a lot about what should work and what actually does work.